 Patriotism, I guess, affects people in different ways, especially when they have been away from home for too long, but I am sure there are better ways and occasions to exhibit it than in elevators among strangers.

-Overall, it seemed the APPNA doctors had a good three days of R&R — Recreation and Religion, that is.
+Overall, it seemed the APPNA doctors had a good three days of R&R — rest and recreation, that is.
 What they also need, I guess, is a bit of Renaissance and Reformation.

 Note on the Lawyers’ Movement

 At the time of the APPNA gathering in Washington DC, Chaudhry had not yet been reinstated, and the PPP government led by Asif Zardari was reluctant to reinstate him.
-Tempers were high against Zardari.
+Tempers were high against Zardari’s government.